-The simplest entrée for considering the temporal dynamics of evolution under natural selection invokes the situation in which a trait is under persistent directional selection, with the pace of evolution being slow enough that each consecutive adaptive mutation is fixed before the next beneficial mutation destined to fix arises.
+A common conceptual starting point for thinking about the temporal dynamics of adaptive evolution invokes the case in which a trait is under persistent directional selection, with the pace of evolution being slow enough that each consecutive adaptive mutation is fixed before the next beneficial mutation destined to fix arises.
 In principle, such a scenario can exist if the supply of adaptive mutations is quite limited owing to either a relatively small population size, a low mutation rate to beneficial variants, or both.
 In this limiting situation, recombination is irrelevant because no two loci are ever simultaneously segregating polymorphisms at meaningful frequencies.

-This sequential model of molecular evolution (sometimes also called the strong selection/weak mutation model or the origin-fixation model; McCandlish and Stoltz-fus 2014) may only rarely represent reality as it assumes a constant march towards higher fitness.
-However, it serves as a useful heuristic for thinking about several issues concerning the limits to rates of adaptive evolution, and how they might scale with population size.
+This sequential model of molecular evolution (sometimes also called the strong selection/weak mutation model or the origin-fixation model; Gillespie 1983; McCandlish and Stoltzfus 2014) may only rarely represent reality as it assumes a constant march towards higher fitness.
+Nonetheless, it serves as a useful heuristic for thinking about several issues concerning the limits to rates of adaptive evolution and how they might scale with population size.

-The long-term rate of adaptation under this model is equal to the product of the rate of introduction of beneficial mutations, the fixation probability of such mutations, and their fitness effects: 1) The population-wide rate of origin of new beneficial mutations is NU_b for haploids and $2NU_b$ for diploids, where U_b is the mutation rate (per generation) to beneficial alleles.
-Depending on the focus, U_b can represent a single gene or an entire haploid genome.
-2) The probability of fixation of a new beneficial mutation is $\simeq 2s(N_e/N)$, where N and N_e are the actual and effective population sizes, and s is the selective advantage relative to the ancestral allele (Chapter 4).
-As N_e/N is almost always less than one, it can be thought of as the efficiency with which selection promotes new beneficial mutations, with the maximum rate being 2s.
-(Note that for diploids, it is assumed here that mutational effects are additive, with heterozygotes having a fitness advantage 1+s intermediate to the two homozygotes, 1 and 1+2s).
+Under this model, the long-term rate of adaptation is equal to the product of three terms: the rate of introduction of beneficial mutations, the fixation probability of such mutations, and their fitness effects.
+1) The population-wide rate of origin of new beneficial mutations is NU_b for haploids and $2NU_b$ for diploids, where U_b is the mutation rate (per generation) to beneficial alleles.
+Depending on the focus, U_b can represent a single nucleotide site, a single gene, or an entire haploid genome.
+2) The probability of fixation of a new beneficial mutation is $\simeq 2s(N_e/N)$, where Nand N_e are the actual and effective population sizes, and s is the selective advantage relative to the ancestral allele (Chapter 4).
+As N_e/N is almost always less than one, this ratio can be thought of as the efficiency with which selection promotes new beneficial mutations, with the maximum fixation rate being 2s.
 3) The increase in fitness per fixation is s for haploids, but 2s for diploids.
+(Note that for diploids, it is assumed here that mutational effects are additive, with heterozygotes having a fitness advantage 1 + s intermediate to that for the two homozygotes, 1 and 1 + 2s).

-The resultant expected rate of evolution in terms of fixations is the product of the first two terms, for haploids, and twice this for diploids.
+The expected rate of evolution in terms of fixation numbers is the product of the first two terms, for haploids, and twice this for diploids.
 The increase in fitness is then equal to for haploids, and $4\times$ this for diploids.
 (Note that this difference between haploids and diploids is merely a function of how the fitness effects are annotated in diploids.
-If it is assumed that mutant heterozygotes and homozygotes have fitnesses 1 + (s/2)and 1 + s, respectively, then Equations 5.1a,b hold for diploids).
+If s is redefined so that mutant heterozygotes and homozygotes have fitnesses 1+(s/2)and 1+s, respectively, then Equations 5.1a,b hold for diploids).